plicjo/tweetbloglove/README.md

 * Form Builder: Simple Form

 ##Getting Started##
+1. Install Redis (For background queueing) with `brew install redis`
-1. Clone the project down to your machine with RVM installed.
+2. Clone the project down to your machine with RVM installed.
-2. `cd` into the project.
+3. `cd` into the project.
-3. Run `bundle install`.
+4. Run `bundle install`.
+5. Start up the sidekiq server to process posts being published later. `bundle exec sidekiq`
-4. `rails s` and go nuts.
+6. `rails s` and go nuts.

 ##Testing##
 * Acceptance Testing: Cucumber